enryson/AlienFx-DellG15-5515-v2/README.md

 #### Disclaimer
 Now you can control the keyboard lights on a DELL G15 5515.
+For now thi
-For now this is a terminal application write using C++ for better performance and control, and implementing a PROTO-SDK of the ALIENFX.
+sudo pacman -S s is a terminal application write using C++ for better performance and control, and implementing a PROTO-SDK of the ALIENFX.

 This new implementation fixes all the bugs with the PYTHON version A complete stable way to using the lights